SarahAsbury/retainresolve/README.md

 ## Use
-Once package is installed, use following command in R for retain-resolve function documenation:
+Once package is installed, use following command in R for retain-resolve function documenation and examples:

 ?retain.resolve_genus

-Documentation is also available at: https://rdrr.io/github/SarahAsbury/retainresolve/man/retain.resolve_genus.html
+Documentation and examples are also available at: https://rdrr.io/github/SarahAsbury/retainresolve/man/retain.resolve_genus.html

 ## Summary